 G Suite also has a much simpler admin control panel with tons of documentation.
 As a small business owner, this alone will save you time when adding employees and managing accounts.

 Office 365 is more suitable for enterprise-level businesses where all employees work from an office using a Windows PC.
-Their desktop apps are top-notch specially if you are in a Windows ecosystem.
+Their desktop apps are top-notch especially if you are in a Windows ecosystem.

 We hope this article helped you compare Google’s G Suite vs Office 365 to find out which one is better.
 You may also want to see our list of top WordPress plugins and tools for business websites.